HzaCode/Athlytics/CONTRIBUTING.md

 ## Questions?

-If you have any questions, feel free to open an issue or reach out to the maintainers.
+Open an issue for questions or clarifications.